manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 When a request is handled, you won't see any further output on the command line though, because we didn't add any `console.log` calls within the `http.createServer` anonymous function parameter.

-At this point, depending on your previous knowledge, you may wonder what we are talking about here - besides Node.js code.
-What exactly is HTTP, what is a request, and what is a response.
+At this point, depending on your previous knowledge, you may wonder what we are talking about here: What exactly is HTTP, what is a request and a response, a TCP port and IP address?
 In other words: How does the World Wide Web work under the hood?

-If you feel like you lack understanding of these basics, simply continue reading - what follows is a breakout session describing some fundamentals of the Web that are not specific to JavaScript or Node.js.
+If you feel like you lack a solid understanding of these basics, simply continue reading - what follows is a breakout session describing some fundamentals of the Web that are not specific to JavaScript or Node.js.

-If, however, you already have a solid understanding of these basics, then simply skip the following chapter, and we will immediately continue with our Node.js webserver.
+And in case you already have a solid understanding of these basics, then simply skip the following chapter, and we will immediately continue with our Node.js webserver implementation.
+In any case: see you one the other side!

 ## A close look at the World Wide Web